grimme-lab/xtb_docs/source/oniom.rst

 * **gfnff, gfn1, gfn2**

-These methods are available in the ``xtb``  and can be utilized both as high and low level approaches in the ONIOM framework.
+These methods are available in the ``xtb``  and can be utilized both as high and low-level approaches in the ONIOM framework.

 .. important::

-   The ONIOM routine includes but not limited to the ``xtb`` functionality.
-To expand the range of the available methods, the ONIOM employs external ``ORCA`` and ``TURBOMOLE`` software packages.
+   The ONIOM routine includes but is not limited to the ``xtb`` functionality.
+To expand the range of the available methods, ONIOM employs external ``ORCA`` and ``TURBOMOLE`` software packages.
 This is done by the addition of the corresponding binary path in the environment variable ``$PATH``.

    The best way to configure the external settings for the xtb run is to use `xcontrol <https://github.com/grimme-lab/xtb/blob/main/man/xcontrol.7.adoc>`_ instructions.